Tritlo/ghc/docs/users_guide/glasgow_exts.rst

     function would have to be in order to match the type of the hole.

-.. ghc-flag:: -fsort-by-subsumption-substitutions
+.. ghc-flag:: -fsort-by-subsumption-hole-fits
-    :shortdesc: Sort valid substitutions by subsumption.
+    :shortdesc: Sort valid hole fits by subsumption.
     :type: dynamic
-    :reverse: -fno-sort-by-subsumption-substitutions
+    :reverse: -fno-sort-by-subsumption-hole-fits

     :default: off

     An alternative sort.
-Sorts by checking which substitutions subsume other substitutions, such that if substitution a could be used as substitutions for substitution b, then b appears before a in the output.
-It is more precise than the default sort, but also a lot slower, since a subsumption check has to be run for each pair of valid substitutions.
+Sorts by checking which hole fits subsume other hole fits, such that if hole fit a could be used as hole fits for hole fit b, then b appears before a in the output.
+It is more precise than the default sort, but also a lot slower, since a subsumption check has to be run for each pair of valid hole fits.

 .. _partial-type-signatures: